-“If we chose to live here, then we wanted to check out the full property,” she said, talking over Joe’s grumble.
+“If we moved here, then we wanted to check out the full property,” she said, talking over Joe’s grumble.
 “What better way to do that than a leisurely walk up the driveway?”

 “You have an answer for everything?”
 The man cocked his head at her.
 “How about we go inside, and you answer a few more?”

 “Well, I don’t know what you want us to answer,” Anna said.
-“Like I said, we were lost.”
+“We are lost.”

 “I’m not buying that.
 Let’s go.”

 He glared back at her and stomped the final few feet to the front door.
 He swung it open and motioned for them to enter, glaring at them as they passed by.
-Joe caught Anna’s eye again and gave her a look that she hoped meant he had a plan.
+Joe caught Anna’s eye again with a look she hoped meant he had a plan.

-Once they had passed through the door, Anna paused and looked around for a moment.
-Behind her, the man sighed and gave her a little nudge in the back, spurring her to continue walking.
-Anna’s eyes slipped from one side of the house to the other as they walked through the rooms.
-The man encouraged them through the entire home and into a small kitchen that acted as a command station.
+Once they passed through the door, Anna paused and looked around.
+Behind her, the man sighed and gave her a little nudge in the back.
+Anna’s gaze slipped from one side of the house to the other as they walked.
+The man encouraged them through the living room and into a small kitchen that acted as a command center.

-The man pointed at a pair of chairs at the kitchen table, and both she and Joe sat.
+He pointed at a pair of chairs at the kitchen table, and both she and Joe sat.
 Anna couldn’t hide her curiosity at the surrounding devices.
-Phones and computers sat on counters, servers rested along the wall on the floor, and camera monitors plastered the walls.
-Anna allowed her eyes to sweep over the devices before turning to the man with a surprised look on her face.
+Phones and computers sat on counters, servers rested on the floor, and camera monitors plastered the walls.
+Anna allowed her gaze to sweep over the devices before turning to the man with a surprised look on her face.

 “My goodness!
 You have some interesting decorating tastes!”

-“Like she said,” Joe said, leaning forward in his chair, his hands in his lap.
+“Like she said,” Joe said, leaning forward in his chair.
 “We were checking out the property.
 Our realtor is walking us through in about 30 minutes, but we got here early so we could check things out.
 Didn’t want to bother whoever might be home while we were looking things over, so we were trying to stay quiet.”

 “I’m afraid it was my fault,” Anna said, causing the man’s eyes to shift to her.
 “I love spending time outdoors and I wanted to see what type of space we were dealing with.”